joebertj/katacoda-scenarios/basic-network/step3.md

 `ping -c 1 google.com | head -1 | awk '{print $3}'`{{execute}}

-The value displayed is one of the IPs of google.com
+The value displayed is one of the IP addresses of google.com

 ## List DNS Servers

 `cat /etc/resolv.conf`{{execute}}

+The IP address after the word nameserver is a designated DNS server and will answer to DNS requests.